Co-op & Internship

 Cooperative Education vs. Internships

 A co-op work assignment is always related to your major and is always a paid experience.
-Students who successfully complete a co-op work experience may be able to earn three academic credits, according to the major department’s co-op policy.
+Students who successfully complete a co-op work experience may be able to earn academic credits, according to the major department’s co-op policy.
 Co-op assignments coincide with a semester or the summer.
 Each degree program at NJIT has a designated faculty co-op advisor who oversees the students within each major to ensure the quality of learning.
 Co-op positions are reviewed by Career Development Services to ensure that the jobs meet quality standards.

 Internships provide a learning experience that may or may not be related to your major and may vary in length.
 They most often coincide with a semester or the summer.
 Internship assignments may be paid, unpaid, and college credit may or may not be given.
 There is usually no formal faculty involvement in an internship as there is in a co-op.
 However, student interns may choose to consult a faculty member for advice and perspective on the work assignment.
-Students who are successful in obtaining an internship are encouraged to enter the employment data into Handshake at CDS.
+Students who are successful in obtaining an internship are encouraged to enter the employment data into Handshake.
 Some internships may be eligible for conversion to co-op status.
 Please check with your career advisor to explore this option.

 Because of federal regulations, co-op eligibility and participation requirements differ between U.S. Citizens/Permanent Residents, and International Students.
 Please read the instructions below that apply to your work authorization status.